thomaslombart/workshop-vue-cli/README.md

 # Vue basics: part 2

-**Important**: this workshop assumes you know the very basics of Vue (reactivity, directives like `v-if`, `v-for`, components and computed properties).
+**Important**: this workshop assumes you know the very basics of Vue (reactivity, directives like `v-if`, `v-for`, components, lifecycle hooks, etc).
 If you don't please check the first [workshop](https://github.com/thomlom/workshop-vue-basics).

 ## Prerequisites